An Evaluation of N-Gram Selection Strategies for Regular Expression Indexing in Contemporary Text Analysis Tasks. Extended Version: Experiments

-\Cref{tab:protein_summary} shows the results. \best\ performs the best for this workload, generating index with highest precision while using a small number of keys of 364.
-The small alphabet size and small literal size per query make the number of possible n-grams considered in each calculation iteration small, and thus drastically reduce the index construction runtime overhead, which is the biggest advantage of \best\ in other workloads.
+\best\ is the most performant for this workload, when $K$ is small, generating index with highest precision while using only 364 keys.
+The small alphabet size and small literal size per query make the number of possible n-grams considered in each calculation iteration small, and thus drastically reduce the index construction runtime overhead, which is the biggest advantage of \best\ in other workloads. {Similarly, \vgg\ which adapts a similar cover strategy, achieves the best precision as $K$ gets larger.}

-\eat{ Only \free\ generates an index with number of keys less than 30. \sd{Why can't \best\ generate index with number of keys < 30?
-Isn't one of the USP of \best that the index size constraint is user defined?
-Is it because of the 3 hour running time cutoff?}\Ling{Ling: Let me add the data for that.
-I think I missed them and started from 50.} This index achieves a precision of 0.00649 with a low index construction time of 2 seconds.
-When we increase the maximum number of keys to 50, \free\ generates an index with a higher precision of 0.00651, increasing the query time by 0.8 seconds. } {When indexing with 50 keys, \free($\max_n=2$,$c=0.15$) generates an index with a higher precision of 0.00651, while taking the least computational overhead and smallest index size.} \lpms-D, taking slightly longer to select the n-grams and generate the index, achieves a precision of 0.00708 within 14 seconds.
-It achieves similar query performance compared to the index by \free, although the index size is significantly larger, as it selects more frequent n-grams as keys. \best($c=0.7$) achieves the highest precision, 0.00826, among the three methods.
-Its query time is also more than 10 seconds lower than the other two methods.
-However, it requires $29\times$ the index construction time compared to \lpms\ and $200\times$ compared to \free.
-It also consumes significantly more compute memory,\eat{.
-In the bar plot~\Cref{fig:protein_compSize}, we can see that the green bar representing \best\ is} nearly $3\times$ higher than that of \free\ and \lpms\ when $K=50$ and $K=100$. {Overall index precisions are low for \wlprotein\ workload, as the average length of literals is very short in the regexes.}
+{When indexing with 50 keys, \free($\max_n=2$,$c=0.15$) generates an index with a higher precision of 0.00651, while taking the least computational overhead and smallest index size.} \lpms-D, taking slightly longer to select the n-grams and generate the index, achieves a precision of 0.00708 within 14 seconds. \best($c=0.7$) achieves the highest precision, 0.00826, among the three methods.
+Its query time is also more than 10 seconds lower than the other two methods. {Overall index precisions are low for \wlprotein\ workload, as the average length of literals is very short in the regexes.}